SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_1/descisions.md

-# Phase 1 — Corpus Profiling Methodological Decisions
+# Phase 1 — Corpus Profiling Methodological Decisions and Analysis

 ## Objective

-This document defines the methodological decisions governing execution of Phase 1 (Corpus Profiling).
+This document defines the methodological decisions governing execution of Phase 1 (Corpus Profiling) as well as the analytical outcomes derived from quantitative profiling.

 It specifies: